City of New Buffalo launches mobile pay parking app

 The Passport Parking app makes it simple to pay for parking

 New Buffalo, Mich.
 (May 23, 2019) — Just in time for summer, the City of New Buffalo, Mich. is launching a mobile pay parking solution with the Passport Parking app.
-Visitors to city beaches can download the app and easily pay for parking without needing to wait in a long line or pay for a full day of parking when not needed.
+Visitors to city beaches can easily pay for parking with a mobile app, without needing to wait in a long line or pay for a full day of parking when not needed.
 At the same time, the city will be introducing a new parking enforcement software, also powered by Passport.

 With the Passport Parking app, users can easily create an account and start a parking session.
 An added benefit is the ability to extend a parking session remotely, which means visitors don’t need to return to their cars if they chose a shorter parking session and can keep enjoying their time on the beach and can keep enjoying their time on the beach.
 Users can also access receipts and parking history through the app.